 It’s not enough just to build a transportation system with options to walk, bike, take transit or ride share.
 People need to know how to access those options and understand the benefits.
 That’s where Metro’s Regional Travel Options program comes in.

-Regional Travel Options is accepting sponsorship applications for activities occurring before June 30, 2019.
+Regional Travel Options is accepting sponsorship applications for activities occurring after July 1, 2019.

 Get email updates on Regional Travel Options program activities and announcements.